 Let’s face it – air quality is usually an afterthought for many homeowners – or something that they don’t understand in detail.
 In times when the number of allergies, contaminants, diseases and disorders is growing, every homeowner needs to realize that most of these are coming from their indoor air quality.

 So, it is safe to say that air quality is an important aspect of home safety.
 Harmful chemicals, toxic agents and other contaminants can easily spread throughout the air and can begin to impact your health over time.

 5 Ways To Know If Your Indoor Air Quality Is Bad

 Before you start taking action on this issue, you need to check the quality of your indoor air.
-This way, you will also know if you have succeeded in improving it after you take action.
+That way, you will also know if you have succeeded in improving it after you take action.
 Below, we are listing five great steps to do that.

 Do Air Quality Tests Yourself

 If you decide to do air quality tests yourself instead of hiring a professional, you need to purchase an air quality monitor.
 There are so many devices available on the market nowadays – from ones to check the PM2.5 levels (tiny dust particles) to VOCs (Volatile Organic Compounds), temperature and humidity devices.

 Ideally, you should look for an indoor air device that has most of these features and one that is manufactured by a reliable brand.
 You also need to check for signs and symptoms of mould by using your eyes and nose by looking around for visible signs of mould (growing black spots, water spots or damp areas) and noticing smells.

 Install Carbon Monoxide Detectors On Every Floor In Your Home

 Another nice alternative is to install carbon monoxide detectors.
 This harmful gas is odorless, colorless, tasteless and can be a byproduct of many different appliances found in your home (stoves, hot water heaters, grills and fireplaces).